 Fromage blanc, which means “white cheese” in French, is a lightly salted fresh cheese for use in sweet or savory dishes.
 It is a harmonious blend of cream and acidity that is made with whole or skimmed milk and cheese and may also be eaten as you would eat yogurt---as dessert with added fruits.

-And there you have it: cheeses of all shapes, sizes, textures, and names.
+And there you have the French cheeses you can have!
+Of all shapes, sizes, textures, and names.
 All made in the different areas of France.

-Which one is your favorite and which ones do you wish to try?
+Which one is your favorite French cheese and which ones do you wish to try?
 Don’t forget to let me know in the comments below!

 Can’t get enough of French food?
 Check out other related articles on French food.